-We are seeking to acquire one or more businesses with an aggregate enterprise value of approximately \$500 million to \$1.25 billion or more.
-We developed the following high level, non-exclusive investment criteria that we will use to screen for and evaluate target businesses.
-We are seeking to acquire a business that (1) has sustainable competitive advantages, (2) generates, or has the near-term potential to generate, predicable free cash flows, (3) would benefit from the capabilities of the sponsor and management team to improve its operations and market position, (4) has an experienced and capable management team, (5) has the potential to grow both organically and through additional acquisitions and (6) can be acquired at an attractive valuation to maximize potential returns to our stockholders.
+While we initially sought to acquire one or more businesses with an aggregate enterprise value of approximately \$500 million to \$1.25 billion or more, following the Extensions, and in light of the reductions of the amount held in the trust account resulting from redemptions in connection with the Extensions, we entered into the Merger Agreement to effect the XBP Europe Business Combination, which provided for an enterprise value below that range.
+At the time of the initial public offering, we developed the following high level, non-exclusive investment criteria that we use to screen for and evaluate target businesses.
+We sought to acquire a business that (1) has sustainable competitive advantages, (2) generates, or has the near-term potential to generate, predicable free cash flows, (3) would benefit from the capabilities of the sponsor and management team to improve its operations and market position, (4) has an experienced and capable management team, (5) has the potential to grow both organically and through additional acquisitions and (6) can be acquired at an attractive valuation to maximize potential returns to our stockholders.

-While we may pursue an acquisition opportunity in any business, industry, sector or geographical location, we are focusing on industries that complement our management team's background, and to capitalize on the ability of our officers and directors to identify and acquire a business or businesses consistent with the experience of our management team and affiliates of the sponsor.
-We therefore are focusing on potential target companies in the financial services, healthcare, real estate services, technology and software industries.
-Within the universe of potential targets set forth above, an important focus for us will be the following:
+While we may pursue an acquisition opportunity in any business, industry, sector or geographical location, we focused on industries that complement our management team's background.
+We therefore focused on potential target companies in the financial services, healthcare, real estate services, technology and software industries.